Listed in: Law, Jurisprudence, and Social Thought, as LJST-104

 This is an intensive writing course.
 We will focus on the fundamentals of writing style and of helping students develop clear and persuasive writing styles.
 Along with regular in class writing, frequent short papers will be assigned.
 Students will be expected to attend regular writing consultations.

 Preference to first-year students.
 Limited to 12 students.
-Spring semester.
+Spring Semester.
 Professor Sarat.

-If Overenrolled: Will select students with demonstrated need for intensive writing course
+How to handle overenrollment: Will select students with demonstrated need for intensive writing course

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: written work, class participation in discussion, readings.